100xdevs-cohort-2/assignments/week-10/10.1-prisma/README.md

 Create a basic Survey/Poll application built with Node.js and Prisma.

+## Overview

+The application allows users to create and participate in surveys.
+Each survey consists of one or more questions, and each question can have multiple options.
+Users can select an option to vote in a survey.

+## Features

+- Create a new survey
+- Get a list of all surveys
+- Get details of a specific survey
+- Vote in a survey
+- Get the results of a survey

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: